syed-zunnurain/couriers-unified/README.md

    - Maps the internal shipment type to the courier's specific product code
    - Uses the appropriate courier API parameters

-3. **Route Dependencies**: Shipment types are also validated against available routes.
-A courier must support both the shipment type and the specific origin-destination route.

 ### Using Shipment Types in API Requests

 When creating a shipment request, specify the `shipment_type_id` in your request: